 It’s important to realise that any mask rating is better than none.
 A mask with any rating on this list will perform better than a standard surgical mask.
 Further, each rating system has a range of levels, often with 3 different tiers.

-If you want the absolute best respirator, look into those with a rating around 100%.
+If you want the absolute best respirator, look into those with a rating of around ≥ 99%.
 This means N99, FFP3, KN100, or any comparable mask.
 Even a P100 mask is an option if you don’t mind spending a bit more.
+However, these devices often sacrifice breathability and may not be the best choice for general use.

 Mask Rating Comparisons

 The graph below is a fantastic example of the different respirator brackets and how they compare.
 The dots on the lines represent individual respirators that were tested within each rating system.
-While the line does compare NIOSH and KFDA (Korea Food and Drug Association, now the MFDS), it’s important to remember that the KF system is based on the EU FFP system.
+While the line only compares NIOSH and KFDA devices (Korea Food and Drug Association, now the MFDS), it’s important to remember that the KF system is based on the EU FFP system.

-‘In Korea, since the EU standard was adopted, the efficiency requirements specified by the Korea Ministry of Labor (KMOL) for Second, First, and Special series are the same as the European requirements for FFP1/P1, FFP2/P2, and FFP3/P3, respectively’⁶
+‘In Korea, since the EU standard was adopted, the efficiency requirements specified by the Korea Ministry of Labor (KMOL) for Second, First, and Special series are the same as the European requirements for FFP1/P1, FFP2/P2, and FFP3/P3, respectively’ (source).

-In the first bracket, we find KF80 and FFP1 rated respirators.
-However, there isn’t much difference between the two.
-Since the Korean mask rating system is based on that of the EU, these masks are identical in terms of specifications.
+In the first bracket, we find KF80, FPP1, DS1, RS1, P1, and PFF1 rated respirators.
+However, there isn’t much difference between these devices.
+Since most of these rating systems are based on that of the EU, these masks are mostly identical in terms of specifications.
 Due to this, it’s better to pick whichever mask fits your budget and face better.

-However, it’s important to remember that these masks are only rated at 80% filtration.
-Both KF80 and FFP1 masks are far less effective than those in the next bracket (94-95%)
+While these devices do provide protection, it’s important to remember that these masks are only rated at 80% filtration.
+All of these masks are far less effective than those in the next bracket (94-95%).
+Admittedly, these masks will often provide better breathability and therefore may be better in situations where lower filtration is needed.

 The second mask bracket has a lot more options.
-It is worth noting again, that since KF94 respirators use the same specifications as FFP2 respirators, that this comparison is really between N95, KN95 and FFP2 respirators.
+It is worth noting again, that since KF94, PFF2 and P2 respirators use the same specifications as FFP2 respirators, this comparison is really between N95, KN95, DS2 and FFP2 respirators.

 Both N95 and KN95 rated masks are effective at filtering out at least 95% of fine particulate matter.
 On the other hand, FFP2 masks are rated at 94%.
 For this reason, N95 and KN95 masks are very slightly more effective than FFP2 and KF94.

 However, the difference is minimal and as the graph above shows, some FFP2 and KF94 masks can filter a significantly higher percentage of particles than 94%.
-If you are looking for certainty however, an N95 mask is the best.
+If you are looking for certainty, however, an N95 or KN95 mask is the best.

 In the last, and highest-rated bracket, are the 99 and 99.97% filtration respirators.
-These are the best respirators that can be purchased and offer the best protection against microparticles.
+These are the best respirators that can be purchased and offer the best protection against fine and ultrafine particles.
+As with the level 2 masks, this category can be simplified as many devices closely follow the European EN standard and therefore don’t need to be compared.

-However, N100 and KN100¹¹ respirators are both rated to filter 99.97% of particles at 0.3 microns, and this makes them more effective than FFP3 and N99 respirators.
+With that being said, N100 and KN100 respirators are both rated to filter 99.97% of particles at 0.3 microns, and this makes them more effective than FFP3 and N99 respirators.
+These are the devices that you will want to use if you are looking for the highest particle filtration available.

 Half-face reusable respirator.
 Queensland Government.

-The final respirators on this list are not for general purpose.
-These respirators are rated by the NIOSH (P and R) and the KP respirators are rated by the Standardization Administration of China.
-The difference with these respirators is that they are oil resistant.
+The final respirators on this list are not for general purposes.
+These respirators are rated by the NIOSH (P95, P99, P100) and the KP (KP90, KP95, KP100) respirators are rated by the Standardization Administration of China.
+The difference with these respirators compared to others on this list is that they are oil resistant.

-R100 and KP100 respirators are oil-resistant and P100 are strongly oil resistant.³ All of these masks are rated for 99.97% filtration, similar to the non-oil resistant variants.
+KP100 respirators are oil-resistant and P100 are strongly oil-resistant (source).
+All of these masks are rated for 99.97% filtration, similar to the non-oil resistant variants.

 While respirators can protect the wearer from fine particles, it’s important to remember that they will only do so if they are fitted correctly and handled well.
 If you are unsure how to fit a mask correctly, please refer to this article by the CDC.